ObolNetwork/obol-docs/docs/charon/cluster-configuration.md

 ## Cluster Size and Robustness

 The cluster size (the number of nodes/operators in the cluster) determines the robustness of the cluster; its ability remain operational under different failure scenarios.
-The larger the cluster size, the more nodes faulty nodes it can tolerate.
+The larger the cluster size, the more faulty nodes it can tolerate.
 Even though larger clusters are more robust, they are also more expensive to operate and introduce additional network latency which can negatively impact the cluster's performance.

 Determining the optimal cluster size is a trade-off between robustness (larger is better) vs cost and performance (smaller is better).